-Please note that the content of this page is provided by our board’s Special Education Advisory Committee (SEAC).
+The content of this page is provided by our school board’s Complementary Services department.
+The Western Québec Special Education Advisory Committee (SEAC) collaborates regularly with our administration.

 About the Special Education Advisory Committee (SEAC)